mafazely/OS_CA-3-MultiThread-price-classifier/README.md

 An OS course project to predict price of phones by train data and weight Matrix

-## this project had two implementation:
+## this project has two implementation:
 ### serial
 ### parallel